Anshika-s83/Diabetic-or-not/README.md

-Firstly I created a Jupyter Notebook Project . then imported a dataset from koggle named Medical Appoinment No Shows(that is not present in my repository dew to sizing issues).
+Firstly I created a Jupyter Notebook Project . then imported a dataset from kaggle named Medical Appoinment No Shows(that is not present in my repository dew to sizing issues).
 After that i started performing operations on it. first operation i performed to check wheather there is null or not. after that checked for duplicates.